Integrations

 Scan the QR code

-A QR code is displayed in Everia.
-Open WhatsApp on your phone → Settings → Linked Devices → Link a Device, then scan the code.
+A QR code appears in Everia.
+On your phone, open WhatsApp → Settings → Linked Devices → Link a Device, then scan the code.

 3